soyrochus/dataspec/README.md

 ### **5. CLI Usage**

-The sample `schema_val.py` will work for both YAML and JSON files, provided you use the appropriate file extension and content.
+The DataSpec CLI works with both YAML and JSON files, provided you use the appropriate file extension and content.

 ### **6. Example: Minimal Schema and Data in JSON**